 "Well quit that

 too."
-She leaned down, kissed him
+She leaned down and kissed him.

 He lost himself in the

 sensation of holding her, of loving her.
+As his body took over, he found he

-As his body took over, he found he could let go, be light.
+could let go, be light.
 Not worry.

 But as soon as they lay